RayAsh37/RayAsh37/README.md

 * Courses in Full-Stack Web Development, including a focus on React

 ## Experience
-* Software Engineer at LTIMindtree (1 year): Software Engineer
+* Software Engineer at LTIMindtree (currently working): Software Engineer

 Feel free to contact me for any opportunities or to connect through my [Twitter](https://twitter.com/RayAsh37)!